arbaaz24/parinda/value_prop.md

 * we can also contribute to the open source maps when routes are turned in
 * i like restaurants too, maybe a partnership with them, the remote the restaurant the better
 * it can can also be a platform to match riders that have chosen same journey > can there be a way they could see each other's location, i was thinking a slight heat map to show other riders, but will it distract the riders?
 A/B test
+*
+* venture4wd - this channel uploads his gpx (camping, long trips) on patreon, reach out to him after your mvp is ready.